 John Crane also grew by acquiring other businesses.
 Some of the company’s recent acquisitions include CDI Energy Services, Oilfield Services, Global Energy Products, and Fiberod.

 Asbestos Use in Products

-Also at risk were all the workers in other industries that handled, installed, maintained, or repaired the products from John Crane that included asbestos.
-Some of the types of workers most at risk were shipyard workers, boiler workers, mechanics, machinists, plumbers, pipefitters, and maintenance workers.
+Also at risk were workers in other industries that handled, installed, maintained, or repaired these products from John Crane.
+The types of workers most at risk were shipyard workers, mechanics, machinists, boiler workers, plumbers, pipefitters, and maintenance workers.

 Lawsuits over Mesothelioma and Other Asbestos Illnesses

-Bristow died from mesothelioma, but his loved ones continued the case requesting compensation for their loss.
-A jury found that John Crane was in fact responsible for the man’s death and awarded the family over $9 million.
+Bristow died from mesothelioma, but his loved ones continued the case, requesting compensation for their loss.
+A jury found John Crane responsible for the man’s death and awarded the family over $9 million.

-The John Crane Company is just one of many companies that have exposed workers and other people to asbestos.
-If you believe the products made by this company played a part in your asbestos illness, consult with an experienced lawyer to determine if you have a valid claim.Get Your FREE Mesothelioma Packet
+The John Crane Company is one of many companies that exposed workers and others to asbestos.
+If you believe the products made by this company played a part in your asbestos-related illness, consult with an experienced lawyer to determine if you have a valid claim.Get Your FREE Mesothelioma Packet

-Page edited by Dave Foster
+Page Edited by Patient Advocate Dave Foster